Juno Beach: Early bombardment

 Air attacks on Normandy's coastal defences began in earnest on 5 June at 23:30, with RAF Bomber Command units targeting the primary coastal defences.
 The attack continued until 05:15, with 5268 LT of bombs dropped by 1,136 sorties; this marked the largest attack by Bomber Command in terms of tonnage up to that point in the war.
 Initial attacks on the Atlantic Wall proved ineffective, with poor weather and visibility making it difficult to accurately hit the bunkers and turrets.
 The bombing left the defences on Omaha, Gold and Juno virtually intact, yet did not damage Allied landing craft in the Channel (as many planners had feared it would).
-The Royal Canadian Air Force (RCAF) sent 230 bombers to bomb targets on Juno during this raid, yet damage was limited.

-As the Americans began their own bombing runs against Omaha and Utah to the west, the Anglo-Canadian naval forces began their counter-battery fire, seeking to knock out German shore batteries and bunkers.
+As the Americans began their own bombing runs against Omaha and Utah to the west, the naval forces began their counter-battery fire, seeking to knock out German shore batteries and bunkers.
 The British had attached the cruisers HMS Belfast and Diadem to Force J to serve as heavy support.
-Belfast commenced bombardment of the Atlantic Wall at 05:30 and Diadem at 05:52 on 6 June.
-The naval gunfire proved more effective than the aerial bombardment; the battery at Longues was the only one to return fire, and was quickly destroyed by the light cruiser HMS Ajax.
+Belfast commenced bombardment of the Atlantic Wall in the neighbouring Gold area at 05:30 and Diadem at 05:52 on 6 June.
+The naval gunfire proved more effective than the aerial bombardment; the battery at Longues was the only one to return fire, and was quickly neutralised by the light cruiser HMS Ajax.
 Indeed, most of the gun batteries at Juno were incomplete on D-Day, and did not possess sufficient protection or communication measures to accurately return fire on Force J. The Bény-sur-Mer battery was neutralized by Diadem shortly after she opened fire.